margaretmf/margaretmf.github.io/keycreativewriting.md

 In the pain, and the tears, and the fight within, smile like you mean it. <br>
 In the loss for words, and the heartbreak, smile that winning smile. <br>
 You smile like a ray of light. <br>
-It lights up the whole room. <br>
+Your face lights up the whole room. <br>
-It brightens up someone's day. <br>
+Itbrightens up someone's day. <br>
 It makes someone feel at ease. <br>
 It cheers someone's heart. <br>
 So, smile like you mean it. <br>